nyreehinton/content-ops-starter/content/pages/blog/the-central-hypothesis.md

 *   Allows Tesla to remotely modify efficiency settings that affect odometer readings.

-This system raises significant concerns about warranty coverage, resale values, and Tesla’s transparency in reporting vehicle mileage.
-For Tesla owners, it is essential to be aware that your odometer reading is not purely based on distance traveled—it is a software-controlled estimate influenced by energy consumption patterns and Tesla’s own efficiency calculations.
+This system raises significant concerns about Tesla’s transparency in reporting vehicle mileage as consumers may be misled about how many miles their vehicle has actually traveled., warranty policies may be structured around inflated odometer readings, and vehicle owners may pay more in lease penalties if their mileage is artificially increased.

 Stay tuned for further analysis on how this issue affects real-world Tesla ownership.